How Long is an Average Hockey Game? Beyond the 60 Minutes of Game Play (NHL, College & Recreation)

 What time does a 7 PM hockey game end?

-If you’re looking to attend or watch a hockey game that starts at 7 PM, you should plan to be done watching by nine or 9:30 PM.
+If you’re looking to attend or watch a hockey game that starts at 7 PM, you should plan to be done watching by 9 – 9:30 PM.

 If you are attending the game, getting from your seats to your vehicle or other method of transportation can add significant amounts of time depending on how busy the arena is.